rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 Some binaries are compiled to be position-independent, meaning that their code sections can be loaded at different memory locations each time the program runs.
 These are called **Position Independent Executables** or **PIE** binaries.
 PIE, when combined with Address Space Layout Randomization (ASLR), enhances security by making it harder for attackers to predict where specific functions or code sequences will be located in memory.
 This feature complicates the creation of exploits because, as an attacker, you often need to know the exact memory addresses of certain functions.
 We'll talk more about randomization and how to bypass it in future lectures.

-You can check if a binary is compiled with PIE support using the `checksec` utility, which is included in the EpicTreasure docker image.
+You can check if a binary is compiled with PIE support using the `checksec` utility, which is available on the course shell server.
 For example:

 ```
 $ checksec ./stack2-64
-[*] '/root/host-share/stack2-64'
+[*] './stack2-64'
     Arch:     amd64-64-little
     RELRO:    Full RELRO
     Stack:    No canary found